 The main reason many people purchase mattress protectors is to prevent liquid from seeping into their mattress.
 These leaks can leave stains or cause damage.
 Often, water damage will cause a mattress warranty to become void.

-I poured 10 ozs of water into a concentrated area on the mattress protector to mimic a large spill or accident.
+I poured 10 ounces of water into a concentrated area on the mattress protector to mimic a large spill or accident.

 After waiting two hours I did a check and my mattress was completely dry, no leaks or moisture.
-The protector passed the waterproof test for me.
+The protector passed the waterproof test for me and performed excellently overall.

 However, there were several reviews online from customers who had different experiences.
 The protector’s waterproof barrier did not work for them.

-This may seem like a hassle, but my personal advice would be to test your protector – after washing and drying it.
+This may seem like a hassle, but my personal advice would be to test the protector – after washing and drying it.

 With waterproof protectors, it is important to follow the care instructions.
 In some cases, drying the protector at too high a temperature can mess up the waterproof membranes, which may allow leaks to come through.

 The care instructions for this protector are as follows (from the SureGuard website):

 Before use, machine wash & dry the protector.
 This will make the cotton terry softer, more absorbent, and will remove any packaging odors.